-Flightcom Intercom Models 403 and 403d are full dual-channel stereo capable units also compatible with monaural headsets.
-Installation of up to six places is possible with the jacks included with both models.
+The 403 is a full dual-channel stereo capable unit, also compatible with monaural headsets.
+Installation of up to six places is possible with the jacks included.
 Three of these six places have transmit capability over aircraft radios.
-Model 403d also includes the Digital Clearance Recorder (DCRTM), which enables instant recall of voice information.

 Figure 1 - Model 403/403d Typical Connection Configuration